forta-network/forta-contracts/README.md

 Leveraging Forta, developers can build detection bots and machine learning models, and run them on the decentralized Forta network to uncover anomalous activity on every blockchain transaction.

-The contracts coordinate and govern Forta Network's Detection Bots (formerly Agents) and Scanner Nodes.
+The contracts coordinate and govern Forta Network's Detection Bots (formerly Agents) and Scanner Pools.

 # Contracts